ForumMagnum/ForumMagnum/Onboarding.md

 `meteor reset`, then re-run `meteor`.
 This will clear your local mongo database.

 > Help!
-I have x issue
+I have an unknown issue

 Join the [Telescope slack](http://slack.telescopeapp.org/) and ask specific questions there.